ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-- **ModifyBalance** - This function will modify the balance of an address depending upon the parameters `add` and `change`.
-It will simply perform the `SafeAdd` and `SafeSub` operation on the existing balance. `add` bool parameter indicates whether to add or subtract the `change` amount from the existing balance.
+- **ModifyBalance** - This function will modify the balance of an address depending upon the `add` and `change` parameters.
+It will simply perform the `SafeAdd` and `SafeSub` operations on the existing balance.
+The `add` bool parameter indicates whether to add or subtract the `change` amount from the existing balance.
 Finally, it will call the `SetBalance` function with the updated amount.

-It is called while executing the transactions.
+It's called while executing the transactions.
 For transfer transactions, it will [reduce](https://github.com/ava-labs/blobvm/blob/master/chain/transfer_tx.go#L39) the sender's balance and [increase](https://github.com/ava-labs/blobvm/blob/master/chain/transfer_tx.go#L42) the receiver's balance.
 And for every transaction, it will be called to [reduce](https://github.com/ava-labs/blobvm/blob/master/chain/tx.go#L104) the fee from the sender.

 ```go
 func ModifyBalance(db database.KeyValueReaderWriter, address common.Address, add bool, change uint64) (uint64, error) {